Plains Poplar

 Populus deltoides subsp. monilifera

-Poplar (cottonwood) — Plains 'Jeronimus' (Populus deltoides subsp. monilifera) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–70 ft tall and 40–60 ft wide, and needs medium water.
+Plains Poplar (Populus deltoides subsp. monilifera) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–70 ft tall and 40–60 ft wide, fast-growing, needs medium water, and prefers full sun.
 Too big for small yards; Choose male cultivar.

 Photos